arian-bozorgzad/jump-runner-js/README.md

 This project helped me understand front-end development better and showed me how HTML, CSS, and JavaScript work together to create an interactive application.

-I also practiced working with animation loops, keyboard input, collision detection, browser storage,DOM manipulation,responsive design, and the Web Audio API.
+I also practiced working with animation loops, keyboard input, collision detection, browser storage, DOM manipulation , responsive design, and the Web Audio API.

 ## Future Improvements